 Ingrid Zeller is a Distinguished Senior Lecturer in the German Department.
 She studied piano at the Manhattan School of Music and German language, culture, and literature at Columbia University in New York City.
 At Northwestern University, she has taught courses at all levels, coordinated Beginning and Intermediate German, and is currently directing the German Department Writing Center.
-She was elected to the Associated Student Government Faculty Honor Roll in 2003, 2004, 2005, 2006, 2007, and 2008, and received the Northwestern Alumni Association Teaching Award in 2005.
+She has been elected to the Associated Student Government Faculty Honor Roll seven times since 2003 and received the Northwestern Alumni Association Teaching Award in 2005.
 In 2009, she received the national AATG/Goethe-Institute Certificate of Merit Award.
-For 2011-2012, she was selected a Charles Deering McCormick University Distinguished Lecturer for Teaching Excellence at Northwestern University.
+She was selected a Charles Deering McCormick University Distinguished Lecturer for Teaching Excellence at Northwestern University (2011-2012) and a faculty fellow for the Center for Civic Engagement (2012-2014).

 Ingrid's teaching and research interests include the engagement with film, cities, and architecture in the context of language acquisition as is reflected in her courses Berlin: Faces of the Metropolis and East and West: Identities in Flux.
 She has co-produced (with Denise Meuser and Franziska Lys) Bauhaus and Beyond, a series of web-based, interactive videos of a German architecture tour in Chicago, and she is developing a website documenting German-American connections and multicultural influences on the Chicago skyline.